 The Ketogenic Diet has been used successfully by some pediatric neurologists to control seizures in children with serious epilepsy that does not respond to conventional medical treatment, but it has not proven effective in adults.
 For most people with epilepsy, a well-balanced, nutritional diet – including adequate folic acid, calcium and magnesium, Vitamins B12, D, E and K – is recommended, as is avoiding alcohol.

-Where can I find an alternative therapist?
+Where can I find a complementary/alternative therapist?

 Yes!
 Any chemicals, including herbs, can affect the way anti-epileptic drugs work, and your doctor, as your partner in managing your epilepsy, should know what you are doing.
 Remember, it is not advisable to reduce or stop taking anti-epileptic medication without consulting your medical doctor!